gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.16.201**
 - Pushing End Crystals with a flying machine while summoning the ender dragon, will keep the ender crystal from updating, because of this they will stay indestructible and permanently have the summoning beam
 - Punching an End Crystal while summoning the Ender Dragon, and standing in the exit portal will send you back to the overworld.
 As a result you will have 4 beaming crystals at your exit portal and they will be destructible.
 You sometimes may get 3 end crystals at your exit portal depending on the speed you go back to the Overworld.

+**1.16.220**
+- Foxes can put on armor by dropping it to them.
+It won't be visible unless you use the "Discontinued Feature Texture Pack"  in the "Texture Pack" folder.
+- Glowstone can be dispensed on hostile mobs that can wear armor, armor stands, and players.
+It won't be visible unless you use the "Discontinued Feature Texture Pack"  in the "Texture Pack" folder.
+- When animals and villagers are bred, they use the current speed rather than the base speed.
+So by splashing two animals/villagers with splash potion of speed or slowness and then breeding them, the offspring will be faster/slower than their parents.
+This process can be repeated endlessly